-All full-time employees accrue vacation leave at a rate equivalent to 20 days per year (for example, 150 hours for a full-time employee on a 7.5 hours per day schedule).
-Part-time employees who work at least one-half time or greater accrue vacation in proportion to their FTE status.
-For example, an employee who has an FTE status of 0.50 accrues 10 full-time days per year.
+All full-time employees (defined as .75 FTE to 1.0 FTE) accrue vacation leave at a rate equivalent to 20 days per year.
+Part-time employees (defined as 0.5 FTE to 0.74 FTE) accrue vacation leave at a rate equivalent to 10 days per year.
 Eligible employees begin to accrue vacation upon hire and can use vacation leave once it has been accrued.
 Vacation leave is accrued on a per-pay basis.

-Employees may not accrue more than 20 days of vacation leave.
-Once an employee reaches this maximum balance, vacation leave ceases to accrue until the employee uses a portion of his or her accrued leave, and the leave balance drops below the maximum limit.
-Once the balance drops below the maximum, the employee will begin to accrue vacation leave again, not to exceed a balance of twenty days.
+Full-time employees may not accrue more than 20 days of vacation leave, and part-time employees may not accrue more than 10 days of vacation leave.
+Once an employee reaches their maximum balance, vacation leave ceases to accrue until the employee uses a portion of the accrued leave, and the leave balance falls below the maximum limit.
+Once the balance falls below the maximum, the employee will begin to accrue vacation leave again.